skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

 -e, --end `END`
   End conversion at this address. `END` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+--loader `ADDR`
+  Place the 128K RAM bank loader at this address (default: CLEAR address + 1).
+  `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -o, --org `ORG`
   Set the origin address for a binary file.
 The default origin address is 65536